- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 18. Guild Wars 2

-Developed by ArenaNet, Guild Wars 2 is an upgrade on the previously popular Guild Wars game.
+Developed by ArenaNet, Guild Wars 2 is an upgrade on the previously popular, original Guild War game.
 This free-to-play version lets you build characters from a mix of 8 professions and five races.
 This will determine a character’s skills.

 You’ll be tasked with reuniting Destiny’s Edge members, in order to fight Elder Dragon, the mighty Zhaitan.